csucdsi/2019-06-19-chicostate/index.md

 eventbrite: "62833257966" # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

+{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

+{% comment %}
+  HEADER

+  Edit the values in the block above to be appropriate for your workshop.
+  If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
+  And run 'make workshop-check' *before* committing to make sure that changes are good.
+{% endcomment %}

+{% comment %}
+  EVENTBRITE

+  This block includes the Eventbrite registration widget if 'eventbrite' has been set in the header.
+You can delete it if you are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
+{% endcomment %}
 {% if page.eventbrite %}
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"